-The object consisting in the example is, for instance, a reflection, etc. Is the way to establish it like it is explained in the Ornament (i.e., Madhyamakālaṃkāra), or is it due to being posited as an example from the perspective of being void of the nature of face, etc., that it is established as an example, without it to be necessary to negate its being true as a reflection
+As to the meaning of the example: Is the method for establishing a reflection, etc. like it is explained in the Ornament (i.e., Madhyamakālaṃkāra) (i), or is it established as an example due to being posited as an example from the perspective of being void of the nature of face, etc., without it being necessary to negate its being true as a reflection?
+Namely: